Analytic solutions and numerical method for a coupled thermo-neutronic problem

 {\bf Abstract }

-We consider in this contribution a simplified idealized one-dimensional coupled model for neutronics and thermo-hydraulics under the low Mach number approximation.
+We consider in this contribution a simplified idealized one-dimensional model in a nuclear core reactor coupling the diffusion equation on the neutron flux with the enthalpy equation for the water which collects the heat produced by this idealized nuclear core.
+These equations are coupled through the dependency of the coefficients of the diffusion equation in terms of the enthalpy.
 We propose a numerical method treating globally the coupled problem for finding its unique solution.
-Simultaneously, we use incomplete elliptic integrals to represent analytically the neutron flux.
-Both methods match perfectly.
-Note that the multiplication factor, classical output of neutronics problems, depends considerably of the representation of the cross sections.
+Simultaneously, we use incomplete elliptic integrals to represent analytically the density of neutrons and the enthalpy in the fluid.
+Both methods lead to the same solution with high accuracy.
+However, another quantity, generally used as a benchmark for comparing results, depends considerably on the approximation used for the coefficients of the diffusion equation.